What Is Hashing In Cybersecurity: Password Security Mastery

 SHA256: SHA256 (Secure Hash Algorithm 256) is a more secure hashing algorithm that was designed by the National Security Agency (NSA).
 It generates a 256-bit hash value, resulting in a unique 64-character output.
 SHA256 is widely used in modern security systems and is considered one of the most secure hashing algorithms available today.
 Its strength comes from its resistance to brute-force attacks and its ability to produce a large number of possible outputs.

 Beyond the previously mentioned hashing algorithms, there are other popular hashing algorithms in use today.
 One such algorithm is bcrypt, which is often used for password hashing due to its slow computational time and ability to prevent brute force attacks.
-Another notable algorithm is scrypt, which is similar to bcrypt but uses a large amount of memory to slow down the hash calculation process.
+Another notable algorithm is script, which is similar to bcrypt but uses a large amount of memory to slow down the hash calculation process.

 Argon2 is another algorithm that is designed to be resistant to both side-channel attacks and GPU-based attacks.
 It was the winner of the Password Hashing Competition in 2015 and has since become a popular choice for password hashing.
 Additionally, SHA-3 is a secure hashing algorithm that was designed to be a successor to the SHA-2 algorithm.
 It uses a similar structure as SHA-2 but with different mathematical operations to provide increased security.